 Password managers need to be secure, as they store incredibly important user information.
 However, a lot of easily accessed password managers have next to no security.
 Browser-based password managers are an excellent example.
 There have been several studies stating that browser-based password managers are not secure and have been a part of several private data leaks.
 But they are by far the easiest password managers for users as they are built into the browser.
 Meanwhile a well know password manager called ‘Dashlane’ (Dashlane password manager 2024), which is widely considered one of the best password managers on the market, is not very user-friendly.
 This imbalance causes users who are not experienced with password managers to primarily use browser-based password managers, which as stated before, are not secure.
 This leaves a large number of users online vulnerable to their private information being stolen.
 MasterVault aimed to fill this gap in the password manager market.
 By implementing several security features like 256-AES encryption, master passwords and account locking all while having a user-friendly interface.
 However, when the product was released, it wasn’t able to deliver all it promised to be.

-The aim of this CS301.2 project it to enhance MasterVault.
-Adding new features to make it more secure and user-friendly.
-But also improving what was already developed.
+The aim of this project is it to enhance MasterVault byadding new features to make it more secure and user-friendly andimproving what was already developed.
 By the end of this project, MasterVault will be the ideal password manager for users of all backgrounds and experiences.

 Literature Review